glampert/glampert.github.io/_posts/2015-09-16-reverse-engineering-dungeon-siege.markdown

 fields in the header are the offsets to the "file set" and "directory set".

 As mentioned above, the Tank archive is very similar to a Zip.
-It stores the list of file/directory entries at the end of file, just as a Zip does.
+It stores the list of file/directory entries at the end of the file, just as a Zip does.
 This might seem strange, but there are two main possible reasons for this layout:

 1. If you're seeking to the end of the file to get its length, then it makes sense putting the file/dir metadata in there, since that's what the application must read next before any